Fix Mike Hopefully

 What surprised me

 The RTL support.
-I asked for multiple languages including Arabic, and the Agent inferred that Arabic needs right-to-left layout.
+I asked for multiple languages including Arabic, and the Agent inferred that Arabic needs a right-to-left layout.
 The wrapper detects the language, flips the document direction, the UI mirrors correctly.
 Shipped clean on the first pass.
 When the problem is well-defined and the browser APIs cooperate, the Agent excels.

 The git history became its own artifact.
 The Agent’s commits are verbose: “Enhance user experience with voice control, hints, and compact display.”
 The manual developer commits are terse: “fix mike hopefully.”
 You can see the exact moment the human had to take over.